 HMS Sverige (ordered 1912, comm May 1915)

 HMS Drottning Victoria (September 1917)

 The Gustav V, as you can see, was the last of the baker’s dozen of these craft to come off the line in Sweden and by all rights, the most advanced of the design.
 Laid down at Kockums, Malmö (the same company that makes Sweden’s AIP Subs today) on 12/1914, just four months after the outbreak of WWI.

-She served in WWII and helped keep Sweden neutral even with the large Kreigsmarine and Soviet Navies coming within very close range on occasion.
-The Wiemar Germany-era Deutschland class was a series of three Panzerschiffe (“armored ships”), better known as Pocket Battleships, were based in part from lessons learned by the Swedes with the Gustav.
+She served in WWII and helped keep Sweden neutral even with the large Kriegsmarine and Soviet Navies coming within a very close range on occasion.
+The Weimar Germany-era Deutschland class was a series of three Panzerschiffe (“armored ships”), better known as Pocket Battleships, which were based in part from lessons learned by the Swedes with the Gustav.